ManzanitaCycles/Manza-v3/src/info/index.md

 ## What is your turnaround time?

 I will provide you an estimated turnaround time during our first discussion.
-Although I try to keep an inventory of commonly-used raw materials, the global supply chain continues to cause delays.

-It really depends on whether all of the materials and components are available at the time when you place your deposit and how complicated your paint scheme is.
-A simple powder coat can knock off an extra month or more of waiting compared to a fancier paint job.
+Note that until you pay the deposit, the estimate isn't locked in.
+The deposit secures your spot in the build schedule.

 ## What is the warranty?